 Physical Education & Sports Premium Funding

-Carlisle United Community Sports Trust Coaches are continuing to run an after school club which focuses on the fundamentals of movement with a focus on invasion games and football.
-This is now into its third year and is already proving to have a positive effect on PE in lower Key Stage 2, particularly with principles of attacking and defending in invasion games as well as collaboration and teamwork.
+Carlisle United Community Sports Trust Coaches are continuing to run after school clubs in football, dance and gymnastics for key stage 1 which focus on the fundamentals of movement with specific links to those sports.
+This is proving to have a positive effect in PE throughout Key Stage 2, with more children showing increased physical literacy and competency across a range of sports.

 P.E. equipment and resources are regularly updated and improved.
 We have recently purchased a variety of playground resources to help focus children during playtimes; promote healthy activities and aid physical and mental wellbeing.

-Children in Reception, and Years 3, 4 & 5 will attend swimming lessons throughout the year to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe around water.
-Our year 6 children have an intensive week of swimming in the summer term to allow them to be assessed against the National Curriculum expectations.
+Children in Reception, and years 3, 4, 5 & 6 will each attend a 2 week block of swimming lessons to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe in and around water.
+Our year 6 children are assessed against the National Curriculum expectations.

-Year 5 attended Hawes End outdoor center in September.
-This enabled the children to experience new activities and work collaboratively to challenge themselves physically and mentally.
+Year 5 attend Hawes End outdoor center in September.
+This enables the children to experience outdoor and adventurous activities and work collaboratively to challenge themselves physically and mentally.

 Additional Sporting Activities

-We previously took part in the Active Cumbria initiative which involved children taking part in a 100 mile challenge.
+We have previously taken part in the Active Cumbria initiative which involved children taking part in a 100 mile challenge.
 This encouraged the children to remain fit and healthy by running, walking or cycling 100 miles over a period of time.
-This proved to be hugely successful and has inspired children and staff to become more active and competitive.

-Since 2019 we have increased the amount of swimming instruction for Years 3, 4 and 5 (from 10 x 30 mins. to 10 x 45 mins.) with the aim of ensuring every child meets the minimum standard for swimming.
-As a school we now also have 3 swimming teachers per lesson rather than just two.
+Since 2019 we have increased the amount of swimming instruction for Years 3, 4, 5 & 6.
+Each class now has a two week intensive block, the aim being to ensure every child meets the minimum national curriculum standard for swimming.

 Our year 6 cohort of 2020-21 made excellent progress with swimming with 93% achieving the National Curriculum expectations.